Branfil Primary School

 - have a positive attitude

-- be passionate about working with children with Special Educational Needs & Disabilities
+- be passionate about working with children who find reading challenging

 - show empathy

-- work under the direction of the class teacher whilst also showing initiative, when required
+- work under direction whilst also showing initiative, when required.

 We aim to promote and ensure equality of opportunity and equal treatment for all.